SheenaShahangian/CS601_TermProject_Shahangian/README.md

 * There are several distinct differences in how the pages are presented based on screen size.
 Per the professor's recommendation, the branding and colors remain consistent, no matter the screen size.
 This is to ensure that the viewer doesn't get confused about which site they are on; it's best practice for the branding to stay the same.
 Where I have incorporated changes is in doing things like modifying the navigation bar for mobile, changing font size depending on screen size, hiding elements on smaller screens for a more streamlined view, changing the number of columns, changing text alignment on smaller screens to make reading easier, etc. I go into full detail on how media queries were used to accomplish this below.
 Before we begin, these are the screen sizes and names I'll be referring to in this report:

-  1. Anything referred to as **mobile** is a screen size of: *maximum 640 pixels*.
+  1. Anything referred to as **mobile** in this report is a screen size of: *maximum 640 pixels*.
-  2. Anything referred to as **tablet** is a screen size of: *minimum 641 pixels and maximum 1024 pixels*.
+  2. Anything referred to as **tablet** in this report is a screen size of: *minimum 641 pixels and maximum 1024 pixels*.
-  3. Anything referred to as **desktop** is the default and is *1025 pixels or more*.
+  3. Anything referred to as **desktop** in this report is the default and is *1025 pixels or more*.

   I have used media queries to make the following substantial changes, based on the aforementioned screen sizes.
 This is by no means a comprehensive list of changes made using media queries, however, as that would be extremely long:

   * On mobile, the logo image is no longer floated and is represented as a block level element so it can stack above the navigation links.
   * The navigation bar adapts based on screen size.
 From desktop to tablet dimensions, the navigation link font gets smaller to accommodate the smaller screen size, and a chunky underline is added to all navigation links.
 In the mobile version, the links are stacked on top of each other, rather than horizontal (and they use a hamburger menu to show and hide).
 The font is also reduced in size, all links have a chunky underline, they are left aligned, and have had their padding and left margin modified to look good on a smaller screen size.
   * The h1 on tablet is smaller than desktop, the line height is modified, and the font weight is lighter.
 The h2 and h3 on tablet also have reduced font sizes and line heights as well.
-These changes made the text less large and intense when viewed on a smaller screen size like tablet.
+These changes made the text less large and intense when viewed on a smaller screen size like a tablet.
   * The h1 on mobile is smaller than both desktop and tablet, the line height is modified, and the font weight is lighter.
 However, beyond that, the text is also aligned to the left, as it has been recommended in the design world for mobile versions to have left aligned text to make things easier to read.
 To accommodate the left alignment, the left and right margins had to be modified as well.
 This was to ensure there was enough space on either side of the text.
 The h2 and h3 elements on mobile also incorporate this reduction of font size, line height, the change to left alignment (in most cases), and the addition of margin on the left and right side.
 One thing to note: on mobile, the letter spacing on the h3 was also changed, as it looked too wide otherwise.
 It is now more condensed and cleaner.
   * Since mobile h3s are left aligned, I wanted to override that feature for h3's used on the image gallery cards.
 So those were modified to still be center aligned.
   * The paragraph text size is also reduced in size on tablet, compared to desktop.
 On mobile, the paragraphs are even smaller, but the distinct difference is the change to left alignment, which incorporates the addition of margin on the left and right.
 I also modified the width of the paragraphs to be 80%, which makes for a cleaner and more streamlined design.
 There are exceptions to this on mobile; for example, the price paragraph on the shop page's image gallery cards.
 For that text, I have used media queries to keep it center aligned.